xingrz/zmk-config_keychron/README.md

 ## Flash

-1. Download a latest build of ZMK firmware from [Releases](https://github.com/xingrz/zmk-config_keychron_q1/releases)
+1. Download the latest build of ZMK firmware from [Releases](https://github.com/xingrz/zmk-config_keychron_q1/releases)
-2. Enter DFU mode by holing the "RESET" button hidden under the space bar keycap and re-plug your USB cable
+2. Enter DFU mode by holding the "RESET" button hidden under the space bar keycap and re-plug your USB cable
-2. Open [WebDFU](https://devanlai.github.io/webdfu/dfu-util/), select the firmware, and click "Download"
+2. Open [WebDFU](https://devanlai.github.io/webdfu/dfu-util/), select the firmware, and then click "Download"

 ## Customize